Jollywatt/typst-fletcher/docs/manual.typ

 So far, this is just like a table --- however, coordinates can be _fractional_.
 These are dealt with by linearly interpolating the diagram between what it would be if the coordinates were rounded up or down.
-// Both the node's position and its influence on row/column sizes are interpolated.

-// As a result, diagrams are responsive to node sizes (like tables) while also allowing precise positioning.
-For example, see how the column sizes change as the green box moves from $(0, 0)$ to $(1, 0)$:

 #stack(
 	dir: ltr,